scriptotek/library-sql/_episodes/01-introduction.md

     [here](https://github.com/uio-carpentry/2017-02-02-librarycarpentry/raw/gh-pages/data/sqlite-lesson.zip).
 2. Unzip the file on your Desktop.

-The sqlite-lesson folder contains a folder called source containing CSV files (comma separated files) `articles.csv` and `journals.csv`; and a bash script `import.sh`.
+The sqlite-lesson folder contains a folder called source containing:
+1. 2 CSV files (comma separated files), `articles.csv` and `journals.csv`
+2. A bash script, `import.sh`.

-Copy the source folder and import.sh into the sqlite folder inside the library carpentry folder.
+Copy the `source` folder and `import.sh` into the sqlite folder inside the library carpentry folder.

 ## Import the CSV files into tables in SQLite
 In order to work with the data in the CSV files, we have to import them into SQlite and in the process turn them into dabase tables.
 This can be a bit cumbersome, so for the purpose of this course we have made a script that does this:

 1. Make sure you are in the sqlite-folder and that the source folder is also there.